johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-03-strongly-typing-react-query-s-usequeries.md

 It's at this point where we reach a conditional type in our type definition.
 Essentially, we have two different typing behaviours in play:

 1. Where we're inferring the return type of the query
 2. Where we're inferring the return type of a `select`.
 A `select` option can be used to transform or select a part of the data returned by the query function.
-It has the signature: `select: (data: TData) =&gt; TSelect`
+It has the signature: `select: (data: TData) => TSelect`

 We've been unpacking the first of these so far.
 Now we encounter the conditional type that chooses between them: